Radhika-jindal-05/Travel-Booking-Website/README.md

 ---

-##🙌 Credits
+## 🙌 Credits

-Created by Radhika Jindal ✨
+Created by **Radhika Jindal** ✨
 For learning and showcasing front-end web development skills.

 ---

-##📢 Future Enhancements
+## 📢 Future Enhancements

--Add backend support for booking confirmation -Integrate with real APIs for destinations and hotels -Add user authentication (Login/Signup)
+- Add backend support for booking confirmation
+- Integrate with real APIs for destinations and hotels
+- Add user authentication (Login/Signup)